Northwestern wolf: Description

 Northwestern wolves are one of the largest subspecies of wolves.
-In British Columbia, Canada, five adult females averaged 42.5 kg or 93.6 lbs with a range of 85 lbs to 100 lbs (38.6 - 45.4 kg) and ten adult males averaged 112.2 lbs or 51.7 kg with a range of 105 lbs to 135 lbs (47.6 - 61.2 kg), with a weight range for all adults of 38.6 kg to 61.2 kg (85 – 135 lbs).
-In Yellowstone National Park, adult females were average about 40 kg (90 lbs) and adult males average about 50 kg (110 lbs), with a mean adult body mass in winter of 46.4 kg.
+In British Columbia, Canada, five adult females averaged 42.5 kg with a range of 85 to 100 lbs and ten adult males averaged 112.2 lbs with a range of 105 to 135 lbs, with a weight range for all adults of 38.6 to 61.2 kg.
+In Yellowstone National Park, adult females were average about 40 kg and adult males average about 50 kg, with a mean adult body mass in winter of 46.4 kg.
 More recent studies have reported the average range of height and weight in the north-west of the United States, both sexes were between 68 and 91.5 cm tall at the shoulder.
 Here the weight of males was reported at between 45 and 72 kg, while the females were reported at 36 to 60 kg.

-The Northwestern wolf is also one of the longest wolf subspecies, as its length usually ranges from 5 to 6 ft (152–183 cm) and can reach as long as 7 ft (213 cm).
+The Northwestern wolf is also one of the longest wolf subspecies, as its length usually ranges from 5 to 6 ft and can reach as long as 7 ft.

 In comparison, the mean adult weights of its nearest rivals in size, the Eurasian wolf (C. l. lupus) and the Interior Alaskan wolf (C. l. pambasileus), was reported as 39 kg and 40 kg, respectively.
 Sir John Richardson described the northwestern wolf as having a more robust build than the Eurasian wolf, with a larger, rounder head and a thicker, more obtuse muzzle.
 Its ears are also shorter, and its fur bushier.